thomazyazima/thomazyazima.github.io/week-2/10-technical-blog.md

 **HINT:** Intend your blog for a non-technical audience.
 Imagine explaining to a non-technical friend, for instance.
 Try to take a person step-by-step through understanding one of the topics above.

 ## Release 3: Publish
-Now is the time to make a design decision.
-Are you going to add a blog/index.html file to your site?
-Or are you going to link to each blog post from the main index of your site?
-Decide what you are going to do, and then either create the file or go to the index to link your post.
+Now is the time to add your files to your blog/index.html file.
 You'll need to link the posts from Week 1 as well.
-So by the end of this week, there should be links to three posts on either a blog/index or the main index of your site.
+So by the end of this week, there should be links to three posts on either a blog/index.html page.

 ## Release 4: Promote